deiberts86/keycloak/README.md

 - Optional: Create a secret towards the repository you want to pull from
   - Instructions found here: [create secret](/basics/create-secret.md)

-## Install PostgreSQL or Connect to Existing Database (DBA Controlled)
+## Install PostgreSQL or Connect to Existing Database
 [Install PostgreSQL with Helm](/Helm-Install/postgresql-install.md)

 ## Install KeyCloak and Point to PostgreSQL Database